gadget-framework/gadget2/docs/userguide.md

 calculate how the stock will mature.
 Currently there are 4 maturity functions defined, and the valid maturity function names are:

+\bigskip
-newconstant - use the Constant maturation functionnewconstantweight - use the ConstantWeight maturation functionfixedlength - use the FixedLength maturation functioncontinuous - use the Continuous maturation function
+newconstant - use the Constant maturation function newconstantweight - use the ConstantWeight maturation function fixedlength - use the FixedLength maturation function continuous - use the Continuous maturation function

+\bigskip
 The format for the data in the maturity data file is dependent on the maturity function that is to be used.
 All the maturity functions require the name of the mature stocks that the immature stock will mature into,